openresty/lua-nginx-module/README.markdown

 Note that, the `options` argument is not optional when the `ctx` argument is specified and that the empty Lua string (`""`) must be used as placeholder for `options` if no meaningful regex options are required.

-This method requires the PCRE library enabled in Nginx.  ([Known Issue With Special Escaping Sequences](#special-escaping-sequences)).
+This method requires the PCRE library enabled in Nginx ([Known Issue With Special Escaping Sequences](#special-escaping-sequences)).

 To confirm that PCRE JIT is enabled, activate the Nginx debug log by adding the `--with-debug` option to Nginx or OpenResty's `./configure` script.
 Then, enable the "debug" error log level in `error_log` directive.
 The following message will be generated if PCRE JIT is enabled: